The Euler characteristic of a Hecke algebra: Coxeter groups and Hecke algebras

 \subsection{Hecke algebras}

-Let $R$ be a commutative ring with unit and with a distinguished element $q\in R$.\footnote{For certain types it is also possible to consider multiple parameter Hecke algebras.
-This is discussed in \cite{terragni--haacg}.} The \emph{$R$-Hecke algebra} $\caH=\caH_q(W,S)$ associated to $(W,S)$ and $q$ is the unique associative $R$-algebra which is a free $R$-module with basis $\{\,T_{w}\mid {w}\in W\,\}$ subject to the relations
+Let $R$ be a commutative ring with unit and with a distinguished \footnote{For certain Coxeter groups it is also possible to consider multiple parameter Hecke algebras (cf.~\cite{terragni--haacg}).} element $q\in R$.
+The \emph{$R$-Hecke algebra} $\caH=\caH_q(W,S)$ associated with $(W,S)$ and $q$ is the unique associative $R$-algebra which is a free $R$-module with basis $\{\,T_{w}\mid {w}\in W\,\}$ subject to the relations